 - Abilify MyCite, developed by Otsuka America Pharmaceutical and Proteus Digital Health, treats schizophrenia and bipolar disorder and adjunct depression in adults.

 - A tactile bilateral alternating stimulation system, TouchPoints (formerly Buzzies) is a pair of wireless devices worn on wrists or in pockets.
 It helps manage anxiety in people wearing it.
 The basic model costs $160.
 Touchpoints also sell Buzzies for young patients who suffer from anxiety attacks.
 You can check out the Buzzies package at Amazon.

-- Awake Labs, based in Toronto, Ontario, has developed and tested an app on a Samsung smartwatch to allow facility-based caregivers to track the emotional states of adults with intellectual and developmental disabilities and respond.
+- Based in Toronto, Ontario, Awake Labs has developed and tested an app on a Samsung smartwatch to allow facility-based caregivers to track the emotional states of adults with intellectual and developmental disabilities and respond.

 Over the last ten years, advances in computing power and wearable sensors have opened up new ways to measure our stress levels and manage them better.

 Nope, there still isn’t an app that can auto-order your Starbucks delivery based on your stress levels, but I’m sure, given the transformative changes in this space, this should be available on your favorite smartwatch very soon.

 - Continuous Stress Detection using wearable sensors in Real Life, Algorithmic Programming contest study

 - Heart Rate Variability: A new way to track well-being

 - Influence of Mental Stress on Heart Rate and Heart Rate Variability